aurbac/workshop-aws-core-services/tutorials/getting-started-with-iam.md

 ![IAM User Download](images/iam-user-download.png)

+!!! info
-2.7\.
-Use the new credentials to get into your AWS Console.
+    Open the csv file and use the new credentials to get into your AWS Console with administrator access.